dgkontopoulos/Pinda/README.markdown

 ## USAGE

-At *Pinda*'s index page, you may enter a Protein or DNA sequence.
+At *Pinda*'s starting page, you may enter a Protein or DNA sequence.
 After clicking the "Continue" button, *Pinda* will take you to the next page, where you may choose the organism and the database within which the duplication analysis will take place.
 You also have to enter your email address, so that you can be notified after the job is complete.
 Past this point, your task has entered the queue.
 You will receive its results via email, including a possible duplications table, a multiple sequence alignment and a dendrogram.

 ##FLOWCHART